darinz/ML/practice-1/p4/solution_p4.md

 **Key insight:** **Gradient** is the **vector of partial derivatives** with respect to each variable.

-**14. True/False: Convex optimization problems are attractive because they always have exactly one global minimum.**
+**Problem 14.
+True/False: Convex optimization problems are attractive because they always have exactly one global minimum.**
 *   (a) True
 *   (b) False